MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P06-Making-Models/content.md

 ## Making Models

-We are entering a state of the application where more information needs to be stored corresponding to our objects!
+We are entering a state of the application where more information needs to be stored corresponding to our objects.

 Right now there is no relation between our users and their rooms other than the sequence of our views!
-Lets take a moment to model a relationship between our users and rooms!
+Lets take a moment to model a relationship between our users and rooms.

-The relationship between users and rooms ... drumroll please ... a one to many relationship!
-Meaning that one user cann n participate in many chatrooms!
+The relationship between users and rooms ... drumroll please ... a one to many relationship.
+Meaning that one user cann n participate in many chatrooms.

 Knowing this can better help us when creating a model for our objects!